aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

+1.If you have not logged in , using the following credentials to sign in:

+ - Username: <inject key="Username" enableCopy="false" />
+ - Password: <inject key="Password" enableCopy="false" />

 1. In the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.

       ![image](../images/az500-1-3.png)